herzbube/libsgfcplusplus/README.md

 At this point I decided that a new library project was required.
 I still had the choice between adapting/wrapping SGF and Fuego.
 I went for SGFC because it is more robust and can handle files in older SGF formats.

+## How to build and test

+The project requires CMake 3.10 or newer to build.

+After cloning the repository you must first initialize its Git submodules:

+    cd /path/to/project
+    git submodule update --init --recursive

+Now you're ready to build.
+These commands should do it:

+    mkdir build
+    cd build
+    # If you want a debug build then replace "Release" with "Debug"
+    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake --build .

+After building you can run tests from the `build` folder with this command:

+    ctest

 ## License

 libsgfc++ is released under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0) (2.0).